 The lack of “evolution” for humans

-These results are contrary to what would be expected for the gradual evolutionary transformation of archaic Homo sapiens species into modem humans.
-If an evolutionary mechanism was responsible for modem man’s appearance, then evidence of gradual transformations should be observed in the archeological record.
+These results are contrary to what would be expected for the gradual evolutionary transformation of archaic Homo sapiens species into modern humans.
+If an evolutionary mechanism was responsible for modern man’s appearance, then evidence of gradual transformations should be observed in the archeological record.
 We simply do not see this.
-In the words of paleoanthropologist Christopher Stringer, “It is an extraordinary catalogue of achievements that seem to have come from virtually nowhere.”
-As biologists studied humans and species of apes in the 1970’s and 1980’s, some rather surprising information was being discovered that distinguished modem man from apes and other primates.
+In the words of paleoanthropologist Christopher Stringer, “It is an extraordinary catalog of achievements that seem to have come from virtually nowhere.”
+As biologists studied humans and species of apes in the 1970s and 1980s, some surprising information was being discovered that distinguished modern man from apes and other primates.
 Surprisingly, scientists discovered that human genetic diversity is far less than what one would predict from Darwinian theory.
 The genetic variation among the different human races has been found to be much less than that for isolated populations of chimps, orangutans, and other primate species.
 In addition, an analysis of the genetics of populations of apes reveals that different population groups possess fixed novel mutations that characterize each population.
 In contrast, there are no novel mutations or genetic alleles that specifically characterize any one human race from another.
-Dr. Maryellen Ruvolo (Harvard University) has noted, Its a mystery none of us can explain.”
-Moreover, examination of the genetic sequences of diverse modern human populations reveals minor differences, All of this evidence suggested a recent origin for modem humans.
+Dr. Maryellen Ruvolo (Harvard University) has noted, it’s a mystery none of us can explain.”
+Moreover, an examination of the genetic sequences of diverse modern human populations reveals minor differences, all this evidence suggested a recent origin for modern humans.

-To add even more weight to the finding, scientists have also analyzed DNA from an ancient modem human skeleton.
-A British team analyzed a portion of DNA in a 10,000-year-old human skeleton found near Cheddar, England.116 The DNA from this skeleton differed from that of modem Europeans by only one nucleotide base pair essentially identical to that of modern humans, The lack of “evolution’ for humans over the last 10,000 years stands in sharp contrast to the differences seen between modem humans and Neanderthals.
+To add even more weight to the finding, scientists have also analyzed DNA from an ancient modern human skeleton.
+A British team analyzed a portion of DNA in a 10,000-year-old human skeleton found near Cheddar, England.116 The DNA from this skeleton differed from that of modern Europeans by only one nucleotide base pair essentially identical to that of modern humans, the lack of “evolution’ for humans over the last 10,000 years stands in sharp contrast to the differences seen between modern humans and Neanderthals.